augmill/Projects-/README.md

-This holds a project done in school, the project folder has its own read me.
+This holds a machine learning project done in school, the project folder has its own read me.